jakwings/fd/README.md

             are printed on the standard output with the line terminator determined by the option --print0.

             --exec is forbidden while using a filter chain.
+New actions "fprint", "fdprint" and the likes are TODOs for cooperation with other commandline utils like "xargs".

             Please view the man page for example usage.
 (TODO)